scallacs/typescript-node-module-seed/README.md

 If you want to set up code coverage measurements in a project, there are usually 4 things that you’ll need:
 - a test runner: **mocha**
-- a code coverage tool **istanbul/nyc**, to generate code coverage reports
+- a code coverage tool **istanbul/nyc**, to generate code coverage reports.
+With a code reporter for coveralls: mocha-lcov-reporter
 - a code coverage insight service **Coveralls**, to provide you a nice visualization of your code coverage data
 - a reporting tool **node-coveralls, codecov.io**, to send your reports to some service

 For more information about code coverage see this [article](http://codeheaven.io/javascript-code-coverage-with-instanbul-and-coveralls/).

 ### Continous Integration

-TODO
+#### With gitflow way

+**Reminder**: This approach uses two branches to track the history of the project.
+While the master branch contains tags and/or commits that record the project's official release history, a shared integration branch (usually called "develop") gives your team a place to ferret out bugs and incompatible changes.
+[More info here](https://www.atlassian.com/continuous-delivery/continuous-delivery-workflows-with-feature-branching-and-gitflow)

+- First update package version Use `npm version [patch|minor|major].
+It will:
+    - Bumps the version in package.json (the patch part)
+    - Creates a commit with specified message
+    - Tags that commit with the new version

+- Push to remote `git push --tags`

+### Versioning

+Version should follow [semver format](https://semver.org/spec/v2.0.0.html).
+As a reminder, here the summary of how it works:
+Given a version number MAJOR.MINOR.PATCH, increment the:
+- MAJOR version when you make incompatible API changes,
+- MINOR version when you add functionality in a backwards-compatible manner, and
+- PATCH version when you make backwards-compatible bug fixes.

+Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 ## Commands